BENCHMARK SURVEY: Intermediary Fees Survey

 • Boards of Trustees/fund management can use the data from this survey to confirm the suitability of fund or internal entity caps.

-To learn more about Barrington’s benchmark survey capabilities and methodology, please contact:
+To learn more about Barrington’s Intermediary Fees Survey and its methodology, please contact:

 Hubbard Garber at 617.407.1782